Elisabeth Halliday

 Hometown: Lexington, Ky.
 Birthday: 12/14/1978 Sport/Disciplines: Eventing

-In addition to her equestrian pursuits, Halliday was a professional racing driver in sportscar and GT endurance disciplines, competing from 1997 to 2010 before focusing on horses.
+In addition to her equestrian pursuits, Halliday was a professional driver in sportscar and GT endurance disciplines, competing from 1997 to 2010 before focusing on her equestrian career.